Доступно с лицензией Location Referencing.

 Moves one or more centerlines to the bottom of the table order.

 Removes the chosen centerline from the table order but leaves it selected.

 To change the display field shown in the centerlines table, right-click the centerline feature class in the Contents pane and choose Properties from the context menu.
-On the Layer Properties dialog box, click the Display tab, and click the Display field drop-down arrow to change its value.
+In the Layer Properties dialog box, click the Display tab and click the Display field drop-down arrow to change its value.
 In the previous image, the display field is OBJECTID.

 - Choose the Network in which the route extension will take place.